National Interpreting Service

 A sign language interpreter is a skilled professional who facilitates the communication between individuals who do not share the same language.
 A sign language interpreter must be able to understand the message signed to properly articulate this message into a spoken language.

 In addition, the interpreter must be skilled and able to produce signs most readily understood by the Deaf or Hard of Hearing consumer in a manner that keeps the content and intent of the spoken message.
 We feel confident that our interpreters meet the definition of a qualified interpreter so you can provide the “reasonable accommodation” as required by the ADA.

 What type of services do you provide?

-- At Anderson Interpreting Service, we provide many different
+- At National Interpreting Service, we provide many different

 services.
 Feel free to call our office for individual response

 to your questions.
 We provide on-site Sign Language Interpreters